Bariloche

 • Ventisquero Negro (Black Glacier)

-• Rented car (recommended)
+• Rented car (best option)

-• Organized day tour
+• Organized day tour (practical without a car)

-What to expect:
+What to know:

-• Full day
+• Long driving day

-Ruta de los Siete Lagos (Optional Extension) ▾
+Ruta de los Siete Lagos ▾

 Highlights: